deepset-ai/haystack/docs/_src/api/api/translator.md

                        tokenizer.
 - `max_seq_len`: The maximum sentence length the model accepts.
 (Optional)
 - `clean_up_tokenization_spaces`: Whether or not to clean up the tokenization spaces. (default True)
+- `use_gpu`: Whether to use GPU or the CPU.
+Falls back on CPU if no GPU is available.

 <a name="transformers.TransformersTranslator.translate"></a>
 #### translate